waldreg/waldreg-api/README.md

 git clone https://github.com/waldreg/waldreg-api.git
 ```

-2. Go to the folder path where the Dockerfile is located
+2. Go to the path where the Dockerfile is located
 ``` textile
 cd waldreg-api
 ```